 - Representing large property-holder Les Mills fitness centres in complex earthquake claims for material damage and business interruption cover.

 - Acting for private homeowners dealing with ongoing claims handling and recovery matters with statutory insurer EQC.

 - Advising a national volume-builder group on builders warranty insurance cover issues.

 - Advising overseas insurer Allianz on NZ industry prudential supervisory rules reform.

 - Handling product liability and product recall cases in the building sector, e.g. timber, leaky building, architect or project manager’s negligence in construction works.

 - Assisting IAG’s internal audit team on Financial Advisers Act and insurance distribution channel issues.

 - Handling several multi-headed Canterbury earthquake insurance claims, e.g. involving a large private hospital, a major brewery, or a suburban shopping mall.

-- Advising a leading firm of actuaries in dispute regarding quake-residents’ media and misinformation campaign against Southern Response/AMI Insurance.
+- Acting for a leading firm of actuaries in dispute over media and misinformation campaign against Southern Response/AMI Insurance.